aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getBaseFields() {#getBaseFields--}

+<b>@deprecated.</b> Please use the 'baseFields' property instead.
 Returns all base pivot fields in the PivotTable.

 ```javascript
 getBaseFields() : PivotFieldCollection;